apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 ## Single Port Support

-As of version 2.4 ActiveMQ now supports using a single port for all protocols, ActiveMQ will automatically detect which protocol is being used CORE, AMQP, STOMP or OPENWIRE and use the appropriate ActiveMQ handler.
+ActiveMQ supports using a single port for all protocols, ActiveMQ will automatically detect which protocol is being used CORE, AMQP, STOMP or OPENWIRE and use the appropriate ActiveMQ handler.
 It will also detect whether protocols such as HTTP or Web